Our Early Years is a happy place where children are motivated and encouraged to learn from the tender age of 2½ up to 5.

 Planning the Curriculum

-The Early Years Foundation Stage Curriculum is organised into six areas of development and learning.
-There are 7 areas of Learning and Development and 17 Early Learning Goals connected to one another and equally important.
+The Early Years Foundation Stage Curriculum is organised into seven areas of development and learning, three prime areas and four specific areas.

 Three Prime Areas:

 - Communication and language

 - Physical development